 The year is 1686.
 Petronella Oortman arrives in Amsterdam to live with her husband, wealthy merchant Johannes Brandt, whom she barely knows.
 As a wedding gift, he offers her a cabinet-sized replica of their home, a present 18-year-old Nella finds hard to accept, as she is not a girl anymore.
-To add to this, her husband doesn’t spend much time with her, neither during the day nor the night, and she has to learn how to fit in a household full of secrets, where austere and unlikeable Marin, Johannes’s sister, reigns.
+To add to this, her husband doesn’t spend much time with her, neither during the day nor the night, and she has to learn how to fit in with a household full of secrets, where austere and unlikeable Marin, Johannes’s sister, reigns.

-Nella’s life becomes a puzzle full of missing pieces she has to find.
-She commissions a miniaturist to furnish her cabinet house, who then sends her miniatures she has never asked for and that are replicas of things and persons from her daily life, although they had never met.
+Nella’s life becomes a puzzle full of missing pieces that she has to find.
+She commissions a miniaturist to furnish her cabinet house, who then sends her miniatures she has never asked for and that are replicas of things and persons from her daily life, although they have never met.
 And her husband and sister-in-law have secrets she tries to uncover by listening behind doors, entering into rooms and asking questions of Otto, Johannes’s manservant, and Cornelia, the house maid whom she befriends.

 After just two or three chapters, I was completely invested in both the story and the characters.
 The story is told from Nella’s point of view and her questions became my questions.
 Like her, I developed a fascination with Johannes, although (or because) he is away for long periods of time travelling and working.
-During the moments they share, however, we can see that he really makes an effort for her to be happy and in a certain way cares for her.
+During the moments they share, however, we can see that he really makes an effort for her to be happy and, in a certain way, cares for her.

-As the story evolves, and Nella starts discovering what is happening around her, the characters become even more human and their actions come to be more understandable.
+As the story progresses and Nella starts discovering what is happening around her, the characters become even more human and their actions come to be more understandable.
 This is also when The Miniaturist becomes a page-turner.
-Although the clues were there, I was really surprised by many of the revelations and events taking place, which I won’t be spoiling, as it would take away part of the enjoyment of reading the book.
+Although the clues were there, I was really surprised at many of the revelations and events taking place, which I won’t be spoiling, as it would take away part of the enjoyment of reading the book.

 “The Guild of Silversmiths’ feast chamber is large and full of people, whose faces blend into a blur of eyes and mouths and feathers bouncing off the brims of hats”.